 Our first rides with the #28 was in 1996 when tourist was something the city was talking about and preparing to receive with the upcoming EXPO two years later.
 20 years later we opened a hotel here.

-First of all.
-Going through a city in and old classic Tram is a fantastic experience!
-Especially if you are on holiday with lot of time and NO stress.
+Firstly, travelling through a city in an old classic tram is a marvellous experience!
+It’s particularly delightful if you’re on holiday with plenty of time and no stress.

-For people living here the situation is a little different.
-Here things can be a little complicated – especially if you are old and disabled and have lived a lifetime on Lisbon highest hill with the old tram 28E as the only access to the rest of the city.
+For residents, however, the situation is rather different.
+Things can be a bit tricky – especially for elderly or disabled individuals who have spent a lifetime living atop Lisbon’s highest hill, with the old 28E tram as their sole link to the rest of the city.

-I am pretty sure that if it was possible Lisbon would have changed all of its old trams to the modern ones that run in most of the town.
+I’m quite certain that if it were feasible, Lisbon would have replaced all its old trams with the modern ones that operate in most of the city.

 Be aware… the pickpocket is looking for the next wallet!The ride takes i hour.The pickpockets only needs a few minutes to empty tourists – who have left their common sense at home – pockets.
 From LEGO IDEAS’ Tram 28E work in progress